 Hair loss shampoo is only effective “if you have a scalp condition,” such as seborrheic dermatitis (more commonly known as dandruff) or psoriasis, that could be causing hair loss.
 With those two conditions, Shapiro says, “you might be losing hair due to inflammation, and the shampoo will help reduce that.”
 It is not, however, an effective hair loss treatment for male pattern baldness.

 It is not, however, an effective hair loss treatment for male pattern baldness.

 But, you might be wondering, if hair loss shampoo says it can block DHT, why can’t it help with male pattern hair loss?
 According to Dr. Antonella Tosti, hair disorder expert and Keeps medical advisor, the reason is quite simple.

-The reason hair loss shampoo can treat dandruff-induced hair loss, she says, is because “dandruff, is caused by yeast that lives on the scalp.
+The reason hair loss shampoo, known as ketoconazole, can treat dandruff-induced hair loss, she says, is because “dandruff is caused by yeast that lives on the scalp.
 For that, I usually recommend a prescription and an over-the-counter shampoo that contains an anti-fungal agent.”